Menu Close

 Blue Origin

 Jacklyn is a Blue Origin landing barge for the New Glenn rocket, based out of Port Canaveral, Florida.
 The legal name of the barge is Landing Platform Vessel #1 (LPV1).
 Jacklyn is named in honor of Jeff Bezos’s mother, Jacklyn Bezos.
-The name Jacklyn was previously given to a ferry that Blue Origin planned to use as a landing ship for New Glenn.
-The company scrapped the ferry in 2022, moving forward with the barge we see today.
+The name Jacklyn was previously given to a ferry that Blue Origin planned to use as a landing ship for New Glenn; the company scrapped the ferry in 2022, moving forward with the barge used today.

 Construction of Jacklyn started in Romania in early 2023, with finishing works undertaken at Damen Shipyards in Brest, France, from April 2024.
 Following brief sea trials, Jacklyn departed Brest for Florida on August 8, 2024, to enter service ahead of the debut launch of the New Glenn rocket.